labinot/mod4Q/README.md

 # Introduction

-Clipper is a Reasoner for conjunctive query answering over Horn-SHIQ ontology via query rewriting.
+Mod4Q is a Reasoner for expressive description ontologies.
+Currently it supports Instance Query and a restricted version of Regular Path Query answering in ALCHI.

 # Usage from CLI